waelhammoudeh/overpass-4-slackware/Guide/README-DATA.md

 You get to meet Osmium!
 And finally the internet sources where to get your data file are mentioned.

 OpenStreetMap(OSM) data basic element is made of three types:
  - nodes (defining points in space),
  - ways (defining linear features and area boundaries), and
  - relations (which are sometimes used to explain how other elements work together).

 Each element is defined using TAGS; a tag is a pair of NAME and VALUE, and each element has an ID number.
-The very basic element point (node) will have at least two tags, logtitude and latitude plus an ID number.
+The very basic element point (that is a node) will have at least two tags, longtitude and latitude plus an ID number.
 Usually elements have a lot more than those tags.

 ### Terminology
-**Meta, Attic and ChangeSet:**
+Meta, Attic and ChangeSet:

+**Meta:**
-Meta: extra information such as objects versions, timestamps; create or change times, and the editing user information (user id and name) are all considered meta information or meta for short.
+extra information such as objects versions, timestamps; create or change times, and the editing user information (user id and name) are all considered meta information or meta for short.
 OSM data files with "meta" can have full or partial meta information, sometimes part or all meta information is intentionally removed.
 For example; user information like name, user id are removed for privacey reasons and laws.

+**Attic:**
-Attic: An attic in a house is where one keeps his / her old junk.
+An attic in a house is where one keeps his / her old junk.
 Attic data is historical data, things change, street names even city name can change (Bombay to Mumbai, India), other things may change in the database, element version number.
 Quoting from overpassAPI installation: